 'Don't Know How The Trees Survived!'

 Back Field Oxgangs Road North

-At the age of twelve I went away to Boroughmuir Secondary School where I played rugby for the school, which was the tradition-at that time they didn't play football-inverted snobbery?
-Apart from occasionally playing for Michael Hanlon's teams in their matches against a Joe Rendall Select or a Kenny Taylor Select I gave up football altogether.
+At the age of twelve I went to Boroughmuir Secondary School where there was no football, so instead I played rugby for the school.
+This pleased my father.
+From 1968, apart from occasionally playing for Michael Hanlon's teams in their matches against a Joe Rendall Select or a Kenny Taylor Select I gave up football altogether.
 I only resumed playing again in my forties and

 fifties with colleagues at work and more recently with Atticus and d’Artagnan.